ramtejvigna/code-editor/README.Docker.md

-# DevSphere IDE - Docker Deployment Guide
+# Code IDE - Docker Deployment Guide

 ## Overview

-DevSphere IDE is a web-based code editor that supports multiple programming languages with secure containerized code execution.
+Code IDE is a web-based code editor that supports multiple programming languages with secure containerized code execution.
 This guide covers Docker deployment for both development and production environments.

 ## Features